Manage Backup and Restore

 Using Couchbase Web Console, the history of backups to a specified repository can be reviewed.
 Left-click on the row of a repository, to expand it vertically.
 Then, left-click on the Inspect Backups button:

-The Data view is selected by default.
+The Backups view is selected by default.
 (Note the left-clicking the Tasks button displays the Tasks view: this is the same display as that accessed by means of the Tasks button, from the expanded row on the Repositories view of the Backup screen; and is described in Inspect Tasks, below.)

 83f3b752-78e6-49f8-a527-2844c30fbc75) and its size (here,